francoameri/home-lab/README.md

 - BIND9: dynamic update examples and a script that emulates DDNS updates from DHCP leases (local DNS at 10.0.0.201).
 - Samba: minimal secure share configuration for cross‑platform testing.
 - Proxmox: notes on storage layout (NVMe for host/ISOs, SATA for VMs/CTs), backup recommendations, and VM templates.

-See /configs for full examples and /docs/security.md for hardening notes.
-Do not commit secrets — use *.example templates for secrets.

----

-## 🤖 Automation and self‑healing

-This repo includes automation and basic self‑healing capabilities designed to make the lab reproducible and resilient.

-- What you’ll find in /automation and /scripts

-  - Ansible playbooks to provision Proxmox VMs/CTs, deploy BIND9 and Samba containers, and apply baseline hardening.
-  - Provisioning scripts for initial host setup (partitioning, Proxmox install notes, storage configuration).
-  - Verification scripts (scripts/verify.sh) that run checks such as:
-    - ipsec statusall and journalctl checks for StrongSwan health.
-    - dig/nslookup against 10.0.0.201 and upstream Umbrella resolvers.
-    - smbclient checks for Samba shares.

-  - Self‑healing helpers:
-    - Lightweight watchdog scripts that restart failed services (e.g., restart BIND9 if zone updates fail).
-    - Ansible playbooks that can be re-run idempotently to restore desired state.
-    - Health‑check cron jobs that report status to local logs and optionally trigger remediation playbooks.

-  - Templates and examples:
-    - ipsec.secrets.example, named.conf.local.example, smb.conf.example — safe to copy and fill.
-    - automation/restore-playbook.yml — example playbook to restore a VM or reapply network config.

-How to use

-- Run automation/bootstrap.yml once to provision the baseline.
-- Add the repo to your CI or a local cron job to run scripts/verify.sh periodically.
-- Use the automation/repair.yml playbook to attempt automated remediation when checks fail.

----

-## 📄 Documentation and diagrams

-All documentation lives in /docs.
-Key files:

-- quickstart.md — bootstrap steps and minimal commands.
-- network-diagram.md — ASCII + Mermaid diagrams; network-diagram.svg for visual reference.
-- automation.md — how to run playbooks and scripts; how self‑healing works.
-- configs/ — copy‑ready config snippets.
-- changelog.md — lab changes and lessons learned.
-- versions.md — software versions used during testing.

 ## 🤝 Contributing